sebashack/spulido1-st0263/challenge3/README.md

 ssl_prefer_server_ciphers on;
 ```

-The upstreams section is declared with our two FPM instances.
+The upstreams section is declared with the IP addresses of our two FPM instances.
 This is what enables load balancing:

 ```
 upstream phpfpm {